ethanjperez/convince/allennlp/README.md

 ## Citation

-If you found our code or paper useful, consider citing us:
+If you find our code or paper useful, consider citing us:

 ```
 @inproceedings{perez-etal-2019-finding,